-- Today we will get a chance to get to know a mentor by asking lots of questions through a "speed-dating" style activity. - Describe how speed-dating works. - Today you will get to "speed date" several mentors.
+- Today we will get a chance to get to know a mentor by asking lots of questions through a "speed-interview" style activity. - Describe how speed interviewing works. - Today you will get to "speed interview" several mentors.
 Since there are so many of us, we have invited some additional Ocean Leader mentors to join us!
 There are many people who work for Ocean Discovery Institute who can act as mentors to you.
-Over the years you will get to know these people better. - (Ask each Ocean Discovery staff member to introduce themselves.) - Explain activity: - Mentors will introduce themselves and say if they are a scientist mentor, alumni mentor, Ocean Discovery staff mentor or any combination of the above. - Mentees will introduce themselves. - Mentee's will have three minutes to get to know each mentor. - You may not have time to visit with everyone. - Take turns asking your mentor questions.
-If you need help you will be given a list of questions, but you can ask any questions you want. - When the Team Lead yells "Switch!" mentees will get up and move to the next mentor in line and have another three minutes. - Questions? - (Hand out "Speed Dating Question Cards" to each student.) - (Set up staff and students in seats facing each other.) - (Set the timer for three minutes.) - (Team Lead will let students know when to switch.)
+Over the years you will get to know these people better. - (Ask each Ocean Discovery staff member to introduce themselves.) - Explain activity: - There are "pods" of chairs set up around the room for a mentor and a small group of mentees to sit together for their interview. - Mentors will introduce themselves and say if they are a scientist mentor, alumni mentor, Ocean Discovery staff mentor or any combination of the above. - Mentees will introduce themselves. - Mentee's will have three minutes to get to know each mentor. - You may not have time to visit with everyone. - Take turns asking your mentor questions.
+If you need help you will be given a list of questions, but you can ask any questions you want.